Friday, August 29, 2008

 Misty seesaws swayed indelicately in the autumn breeze.
 A butterfly fluttered hastily beside it, as the children moved on to other play.

 Probably, in the midst of online music marketing for some clients, one of my greatest discoveries has been The Kick Me's aka Magical Forest.
 The Kick Me's is Dave Zwick of "real band" Farcial Hoodwink and Magical Forest includes his friend Russell.

-I send You Need Records a check for $10 (made out to Dave Zwick), and received the Magical Forest "The Ghost of Onyx Blackman" and "Comings & Goings" CDs, plus The Kick Me's "The More Durable Spires" CD.
+I sent You Need Records a check for $10 (made out to Dave Zwick), and received the Magical Forest "The Ghost of Onyx Blackman" and "Comings and Goings" CDs, plus The Kick Me's "The More Durable Spires" CD.

 The Kick Me's

 Explanation of their sound with words?
 Music concrete mixed with noise electronics and rock guitars jangling up around by the outclouds.